WeWatchWall/fast-fuzz/README.md

 or at least separately.
 Another option is that the user can manually update the fuzzInstances.json file with those nested argument objects.

+By setting the threads option to 0, the results of the fuzzing are the original objects, and can thus be reused in other code.

 ## Code Style Tips

 ### Types